datacamp/authoring/docs/courses/exercises/README.md

-# Content
+# Exercises

-The content of a course is organized into chapters, each of which consists of one or more exercises.
+As we have learned when examining the [course data structure](../data-structure.md) the content of a course is organized into chapters, each of which consists of one or more exercises.

 ## Metadata